Roadmap

 Contributing

-- New connector implementations
+- New integration implementations

 - Skill pack library additions